 Peter Lorre and Food

 Peter Lorre was always what you would call a fresser.
 Throughout his adult life his weight yo-yoed between what would nowadays be considered the higher end of a normal BMI and the lower end of obese.
 Stress eating had to have played a part in his weight issues, as did his proneness to addiction.
-Food, like prescription narcotics and cigarettes, were needful parts of the ecosystem that made Peter Lorre happen.
+Food, like prescription narcotics and cigarettes, was a needful part of the ecosystem that made Peter Lorre happen.

 The only times he was ever fashionably slim was, first, during a brief period around 1940, when he was in what my friend Nancy SimPanda calls his skinny Chihuahua phase, and then around the time he was shooting his 1951 film “Der Verlorene.”
 He looked fabulous as a skinny Chihuahua in “You’ll Find Out” and “Island of Doomed Men,” and although he wasn’t able to maintain that level of thinness for long, he managed to stay at a normal BMI during his years as a Warners contract player.